-The Imaging distro is SLES based.
+The Imaging distro is based on SLES 11.
 This requires you to additionally maintain a working copy of settings.txt in the /tftp/boot/ directory of the Imaging Server.

-settings.txt is a plain text file that contains various parameters, each on a separate line.
+Settings.txt is a plain text file that contains various parameters, each on a separate line.
 Each parameter has the general format of PARAMETER=value.
 Lines that begin with a pound sign (#) signify comments and are ignored during the imaging boot process.